openhab/openhab1-addons/bundles/binding/org.openhab.binding.velux/README.md

 ## Discovery

-Unfortunatelly there is no way to discover the Velux bridge within the local network.
-Beware that all Velux scenes have to be added to the local Velux Bridge configuration as described in the Velux setup procedure.
+Unfortunately there is no way to discover the Velux bridge within the local network.
+Be aware that all Velux scenes have to be added to the local Velux Bridge configuration as described in the Velux setup procedure.

 ## Item Configuration